AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-send-topics-for-review.md

     >[!NOTE]
     >
-    > The ability to attach DITAVAL files to a review task is disabled by default.
-Contact your Customer Success team to enable this feature.
+    > The feature to attach DITAVAL files to a review task is enabled by default.
+To disable this feature, contact your Customer Success team.

     If the topic you are sending for review uses conditions, you can attach one or more DITAVAL files to the review task.